isabella232/plazma-slide-20180215/plazma-slide.md

 * Want to run benchmark tests
   * There is no tool which is easy to use from command line.
-  * dummer + in_tail exist, but it is hard to apply high load.
+  * Dummer + in_tail exist, but it is hard to apply high load.

 # VS. fluent-plugin-kafka